These are the most popular craft breweries in the US: data

 (NEXSTAR) – If you enjoyed a beer last year, chances are it was from one of the thousands of craft breweries in the U.S.

-Last year alone, small, independent brewers produced over 24 million barrels of beer in 2022, according to new data from the Brewers Association, the trade association that represents such brewers.
+Last year alone, small, independent brewers produced more than 24 million barrels of beer in 2022, according to new data from the Brewers Association, the trade association that represents such brewers.

 Those independent brewers include microbreweries, brewpubs, taproom breweries, and regional craft breweries.
 Some did, of course, produce more than others.